 “Naim’s Shoebox” could have been an appropriate name for this website.
 Shoebox as where we were used to stuff our printed photos - then hide them in a closet or in the attic, and then forget all about it.
 Now of course, we are digitized and, instead, put our digital pictures on Facebook or Instagram, or what have you.
 We share, get momentary oohs and aahs, but then let them disappear in the digital shoebox.

 I started this project as an antidote.
 I wanted to create a collage of pictures, thoughts and videos that preserves memories – memories to be reminisced later just by me, or others.
 But once I got started, I realized the bigger meaning of this.
 More on this later ….

 But first things first – here is who I am, albeit in a tongue-in-cheek manner.
 After all, life is too short, too crazy, and too unpredictable to be taken overly seriously.

 Species: homo sapiens with 196 Neanderthal genetic variants (significantly lower then the average value, as certified by "23andMe")

 Habitat: Born in (former) East Pakistan, high school in Bangladesh, undergraduate in (former) East Germany, Ph.D. in (former) West Germany, otherwise productive activities in united Germany and the United States.

-Profession: Corporate Scientist at a global technology company.
-30+ years of technology and product development in the medical, dental, automotive and industrial fields with 50+ patents.
+Profession: Retired 3M Corporate Scientist since April 2020.
+34+ years of technology and product development experience, with 50+ patents in medical, dental, automotive and industrial fields.

 Hobbies in waiting: Languages, visual arts.